The complete trademark fee chart ("fee schedule") is accessed by clicking on the button immediately below:

 After mark registers

-(2) Filing Affidavit of Use and Application for Renewal every 10 years (Combined §§8 and 9 affidavits): $425 per class.
+3. Filing Declaration of Use and Application for Renewal every 10 years (Combined §8 declaration and §9 renewal): $425 per class (if filed before the grace period).

 Note: Additional fees will be required if filing within the grace period.
 A more detailed explanation of maintenance filing requirements is available.